Does True Coaching Include Coaxing?

 So, does coaching include coaxing?
 The answer isn't as clean-cut as you may think.

 A coach is a thinking partner.
-Their job is to come alongside someone to provide a conversational space for them to move forward in an area the person chooses to focus on.Ā Remember, the word coaching comes from the idea of forward movement.
-"Coaching" from one place to another - like a stagecoach took people from one place to another.Ā
+Their job is to come alongside someone to create a conversational space where the person can move forward in an area they choose to focus on.
+Remember, the word coaching comes from the idea of forward movement.
+"Coaching" from one place to another - like a stagecoach taking people from one place to another.Ā

 The person chooses to get coached to move from where they are to another place.
-That place could include anything from a specific project goal to a mindset shift, or from making a quality decision to walking through a transition or season well.
+That place could include anything from a specific project goal to a mindset shift, or from making a quality decision to walking through a transitionalĀ season l.
 Truly, any forward movement can ...

 Continue Reading...